How to Apply

 1 page stating your work and educational experience (does not need to be related to teaching experience).

-After you have completed and submitted all Application Requirements to the department of Secondary Education, and once your file is reviewed after the Application Requirements deadline date, you will be sent an email regarding your application status.
+After you have completed and submitted all Application Requirements to the department of Secondary Education, and once your file is reviewed after the Application Requirements deadline date, you will be sent an email regarding your application status and Advising Meeting.

 Technology Requirement (2 Options)

 Technology Test issued by the department of Elementary Education at SJSU: